koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling misalignment.md

 ## A call for experiments

 Because filtering will naively cut out pieces of documents and thereby make the rest of those documents less sensical, I lean towards conditional pretraining or gradient routing.
 Maybe I didn't even list the best method!
-In any case, I feel excited about spamming positive associations into its corpus. :) If you're looking for a shovel-ready alignment project, then here you go!
+In any case, I feel excited about spamming positive associations into the AI's corpus. :) If you're looking for a shovel-ready alignment project, then here you go!

 In these experiments, the baseline would be an existing "teacher" model which exhibits self-fulfilling misalignment.
 Then experiments could more cheaply "simulate" pretraining by just distilling from that teacher (i.e. distill & filter, distill & conditionally train, or distill & gradient route).